Jodi L. Roberts, RN

 Anaheim, CA 92804

-Jodi L. Roberts, RN is a human-centered leadership strategist and healthcare quality professional whose career is defined by transforming complexity into clarity and empowering people to lead meaningful change.
-With experience spanning infection prevention, disease management, cardiac rehabilitation, safety advocacy, survey readiness, and accreditation, she brings a deep, systems-level understanding of how healthcare environments function—and how they can evolve.
-Jodi’s approach is rooted in the belief that people are the system, and when they are supported, equipped, and valued, they drive the most profound improvements in both performance and culture.
+Jodi L. Roberts is a human-centered leadership strategist and healthcare quality professional who transforms complexity into clarity and empowers people to lead sustainable, meaningful change.
+With experience spanning infection prevention, disease management, cardiac rehabilitation, safety advocacy, survey readiness, and accreditation, she brings a deep systems-level understanding of how healthcare environments function—and how they can evolve to support both people and performance.

 • Certified Lean Specialist